LiveRampArchive/megadesk/README.md

 Project Megadesk
 ========

+Megadesk is a lightweight framework to synchronize and execute distributed workflows and manage corresponding steps and resources.
+It is built on top of ZooKeeper.

 Download
 ====
 You can either build megadesk from source as described below, or pull the latest jar from the Liveramp Maven repository: